tiagomonteiro0715/brain-tumor-analysis/README.md

 ```
 pip install --upgrade --user pip

-pip install pipenv pyenv
+pip install pipenv
 ```

 Create and activate the virtual enviroment.The python version already needs to be installed in your pc

-I am using this python version because at the time that one of the versions thta is both compatible with tensorflow and keras
+I am using this python version because at the moment this python version is  compatible with tensorflow and keras

 ```
 pipenv install --python 3.7